OS2iot/OS2iot-docs/source/maintenance-guide/maintenance-guide.rst

 Chirpstack is bundled as part of OS2IoT-docker.

-The Chirpstack API documentation will be exposed at http://localhost:8080/api .
+The Chirpstack gRPC Protocol documentation can be found at: https://www.chirpstack.io/docs/chirpstack/api/api.html
-More information can be found at https://www.chirpstack.io/application-server/integrate/rest/

-For installation configuration of Chirpstack see: https://www.chirpstack.io/application-server/install/config/
+For installation configuration of Chirpstack see: https://www.chirpstack.io/docs/chirpstack/configuration.html

 Migrations
 -----------